 If the bushes in your foundation plantings are overgrown, you may have the urge to start hacking away at them.
-But before you haphazardly attack that lopsided hydrangea devouring your front walk or the rhododendron obscuring your windows, familiarize yourself with some of the basic information on pruning shrubs.
+But before you haphazardly attack that lopsided hydrangea devouring your front walk or the rhododendron obscuring your windows, it's a good idea to familiarize yourself with some of the basic information on pruning shrubs.
 This brief introduction will point you in the right direction.

 How to Begin

-Begin by pruning away dead or damaged branches with a pruning shear, lopper or a saw.
-Your tools should be sharp enough to leave a straight, clear-cut, with no ragged edges.
-Consider using anvil pruners and bypass loppers, which allow even smaller hands to cut branches up to 1 1/2 inches thick.
-You'll need a small powered chainsaw, a wood saw or metal hacksaw for thicker branches and trunks.
+Begin by pruning away dead or damaged branches with a pruning shear, lopper, or a saw.
+Your tools should be sharp enough to leave a straight, clean cut.
+It's not ideal to leave ragged edges.
+Consider using anvil pruners and bypass loppers, which allow even smaller hands to cut branches up to one and a half inches thick.
+You'll need a small powered chainsaw, a wood saw, or metal hacksaw for thicker branches and trunks.

 Where to Cut

 Prune just above what's known as the "branch collar," that little ring of bumpy tissue at the junction of a branch and main trunk.
 The bumpy area is rich with plant growth cells.
 Leaving the collar intact gives your shrub a better chance to callous over and recover from your surgery.

 Always cut branches on a slant, at a 45-degree angle.
 A flat-topped cut may cradle water when it rains, inviting fungus or disease.
 Rainwater slides off a slanted cut.